SantoriniDave.com

 The City and Spitalfields: For Value and Atmosphere

-The financial district often sees lower hotel prices on weekends.
+The financial district sees lower hotel prices on weekends.
 Motel One Tower Hill is my top recommendation for value, offering a high-end feel and a warm lounge.
 Nearby in Spitalfields, Batty Langley’s provides a cozy atmosphere with working fireplaces that feel purpose-built for a January night.

 Covent Garden and Soho: For Theater and Splurge